 For Patients & Caregivers

-When used in combination with rosemary leaf and oleanolic acid, hops extract reduced pain in patients with osteoarthritis.
+Preliminary data suggest hops extract in combination with rosemary leaf and oleanolic acid, may reduce pain in patients with osteoarthritis.
 More studies are needed.

-When used in combination with valerian, hops extracts improved sleep in patients with mild insomnia.
-More data are needed.
+Preliminary data suggest hops extract in combination with valerian may improve sleep in patients with mild insomnia.
+More studies are needed.